sameermandve/React-Mortgage-Repayment-Calculator-App/README.md

 - See form validation messages if any field is incomplete
 - Complete the form only using their keyboard
 - See hover and focus states for all interactive elements on the page
+- View the optimal layout depending on their device's screen size

 ### Expected behaviour